Interest in Alternative Fuels Continues to Increase

-Forty-four states now are designated as corridor-ready or corridor-pending for one or more alternative fuel types.
-As part of the FAST Act, which was signed into law in December 2015, Congress directed the DOT to establish fueling corridors to support alternative-fueling stations, including electric, hydrogen, propane and natural gas fueling infrastructure along major national highways.
+As part of the FAST Act, which was signed into law in December 2015, Congress directed the Department of Transportation to establish fueling corridors to support alternative-fueling stations, including electric, hydrogen, propane and natural gas fueling infrastructure along major national highways.

 Penske has significant operational and maintenance experience with alternative fuel vehicles and leases and maintains electric, electric hybrid, natural gas and biodiesel vehicles.
 Penske is also working closely with equipment manufacturers to stay current on available and emerging alternative fuel technologies.